 It depends on the plan and carrier you choose.
 Some eSIM plans may offer cheaper rates than traditional SIM cards, but it’s best to compare the options available to determine which is the best for your needs.

-Which one is the best option for tourist?
+Which mobile operator is the best option for tourists?

 It’s based on the traverlers’ demands.
 If you need good internet speed, you might choose TrueMove H, while if you value wide coverage and good voice quality, you might choose AIS or Dtac.